bamminger/vsts-queue-build/README.md

 * Single \\ JSON

 Before the configuration content is interpreted as JSON, all backslash (\\) occurrences are replaced by \\\\.
 This is necessary to process file paths (e.g. \\\\remote\\folder).
-This will be the default setting in the next version.

 ![Configuration type](doc/images/config_build_definition_06.png "Configuration type")